 The Rules of Organic Seed Gardening

 Organic is a fairly new term to agriculture because traditionally, farmers were gardening naturally.
-It is only within the last century that widespread use of pesticides, herbicides and un-sustainable gardening practices have become common.
+It is only within the last century that the widespread use of pesticides, herbicides, and unsustainable gardening practices have become common.

-Organic garden seeds cannot come from a farm which has used any chemical combatants or un-sustainable methods.
-Such production is more costly, takes more time and effort and is generally only followed by smaller farms.
+Organic garden seeds cannot come from a farm that has used any chemical combatants or unsustainable methods.
+Such production is more costly, takes more time and effort, and is generally only followed by smaller farms.
 Therefore, organic garden seeds are not as widely available as the commercial varieties.

 Online sources and a few reliable nurseries can point out where to buy organic seeds.
 Just be sure to check the seed packet, as they are required to bear a label ensuring that the seed is organic.

 Your county extension office is an excellent source of organic items.
 You can also search out organic farms near you and contact them for seed resources.
 However, the quickest method is to use a seed catalogue from a reputable company such as Seeds of Change, which has all organic and non-GMO seeds, or Grow Organic.